meduzen/cachemap/README.md

 Without conditions provided, the methods specific to `CacheMap` are all designed to create a **new item** in the cache: if the key already exists, the cache item won’t be touched.

-With expiration conditions (a `Integer` duration, a `Date`, or a condition in a callback function), a cached item can be updated.
+With expiration conditions, a cached item can be updated.
+An expiration condition is a `Integer` duration, a `Date`, or a condition in a callback function

 In both scenario, you still have the possibility to **touch cached items** using the methods from `Map`, all inherited by `CacheMap` without being changed:
 - clear the cache with [`CacheMap.clear`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear);